Inedo/inedo-docs/BuildMaster/administration/applications/setup-templates.md

 * When you export your application as a template, the associated setup template will automatically be bundled in export package
 * If you create a new application using an application template package that you exported, the bundled template will automatically be added to BuildMaster if it doesn't exist in the system
 * If a bundled setup template already exists and is different than the template stored in BuildMaster, a warning will be logged during application import; this allows you to inspect and reconcile the differences between the setup template already stored in BuildMaster and in the package
-* The only exception to the above rule is templates starting with the name `inedo.`, which indicates a built-in template
+* The exception to the above rule is templates starting with the name `inedo.`, which indicates a built-in template; it will always be udpated